Thrive Leads - Summary

 Thrive Leads Review

 It is designed to help you create high-quality optin forms that convert.
-And with its easy-to-use drag and drop editor, anyone can to do.
+And with its easy-to-use drag and drop editor, anyone can do it.
 Especially with all the templates it offers (we'll get to those later).

 One of the best things about Thrive Leads is that it offers every type of opt-in form you would ever need.

 Before we get into the forms, I have to mention something called lead groups.

 A lead group is where you manage all your optin forms.
 It works as a hub (and category).
 You'll be able to name your forms, pick where your they go, and more.

 Let's check them out.

 Email popup forms are one of the most popular forms out there.

 However, some people think they are annoying.
 I mean, I can see it.
 Sometimes, you just want to read the page's contents without having popups getting shoved in your face.

 But from a website's standpoint, there are plenty of reasons to love the lightbox.

 For one, they are very eye catching (especially with Thrive Leads :D).

 Every blog with a sidebar almost always has a widget form.
 I mean, it may not be the best at converting your traffic into leads, but it's nice to just have it there.
 You know?

 You can also have one within your site's footer.

 Pretty cool, huh?

 Have you ever seen that little bar on top of the browser's viewport when you visit a website?
 Sometimes, it's at the bottom and it sticks there.
 Meaning, no matter how much you scroll the signup bar stays there.